rematch/rematch/plugins/select/README.md

 ## Recipes

 ### Re-reselect
 When working on a dashboard or doing calculations with a lot of external values, you may find your selectors always re-run.
-This happens when your selector has props (such as a `hasProps` factory) and then share your selectors between multiple components.
+This happens when your selector has props (such as a `hasProps` factory) and then is shared between multiple components.

 Selectors have a cache size of 1.
 Passing a different set of props will invalidate the cache. [re-reselect exists to solve this by caching your selectors by props as well](https://github.com/toomuchdesign/re-reselect)